Looking for a midlife career change? We have a job for you.

-If you’re in your midlife and not satisfied at your job, you’re in good company:
+However, if you’re not satisfied with your job, you’re in good company:

 - According to Gallup, only one in three Gen Xers is engaged in their work.1